Historical Maps for "A Band Of Lovers" Print & E-Book

 Board for freelance & contract work

 For the 2021 historical title, "A Band Of Lovers", I worked with author Graeme O'May to create several historical maps of ancient Greece, The Peloponnese, and the Agean Region.
-This was a very engaging project drawing on my experience and training in history and geography, and presented unique challenges including mapping ancient cities without precise locations, adding features like rivers that have moved or disappeared over millennia, and ensuring place names adhere to the UK English conventions of the book.
+This was a very engaging project drawing on my experience and training in history and geography, and presented unique challenges including mapping ancient cities without precise locations, editing geography that has moved or disappeared over millennia, sourcing appropriate topographical map tiles, and ensuring place names adhere to the UK English conventions of the book.

 In addition to O'May's expertise in classical narratives, I used existing historical maps, OpenStreetMap, Wikipedia, and live-sketching with the author over Zoom as inputs when creating the maps.
 The maps use a modern, black-and-white visual style to make the maps for accessible to new audiences and for high-quality reproduction in print and e-books using Illustrator and Figma.